eligoldnew/mapp/README.md

 # Mapp

 - App detects users location (from browser or IP)
-- Guests of the website can leave a message
+- Guests of the website can create a message
 - A pin will be added to the map with the users location and message

 ## TODO